-For design purposes, in on the fly total power mapping profile to be considered here, the antenna shall scan at a rate of 0.5 deg/s on the sky across a target source of one degree in size, then turn around at a distance of 1 arcmin, settle within 0.8 sec time and scan back across the source in the opposite direction with a 2 arcsec RMS accuracy within primary operating conditions (as provided by the encoders reading, corrected with any metrology).
+For design purposes, in on the fly total power mapping profile to be considered here, the antenna shall scan at a rate of 0.5 deg/s on the sky across a target source of one degree in size, then turn around, settle within 0.8 sec time and scan back across the source in the opposite direction with a 2 arcsec RMS accuracy within primary operating conditions (as provided by the encoders reading, corrected with any metrology).
 This performance shall be attained up to 60 degrees elevation.

-5.4.3 On the Fly Interferometric Mosaicking
+5.4.3 ON THE FLY INTERFEROMETRIC MOSAICKING